DannyDainton/All-Things-Postman/Examples/09_globalAndDynamicVariables.md

 As you can see in the clip, when the `Send` button is pressed, the global variable is saved.
 A shortcut way of seeing the variables that you have set is by using the `Environment quick look` - This can be opened using the `eye` icon in the top right of the application.

 Global variables can be removed on an individual basis by using the `pm.globals.unset('variableName')` function, maybe you need to add some form of _teardown_ process so that you know that your tests are starting in the same state each time they run.
-Using a single `unset` is fine by you may have several variables that you need to clear, you could add a single line in the test to cover each one but this can get a bit messy.
+Using a single `unset` is fine but you may have several variables that you need to clear, you could add a single line in the test to cover each one but this can get a bit messy.
 An alternative option is to write a quick function that iterates through a list of variables clearing each one.
 This might be an option if you want to clear _most_ but not _all_ the variables.

 ```JavaScript
 function cleanup() {